Q. Is it safe to travel on a coach?

 Q. Are your travel shops and ticket offices still closed?

-A. Yes, as we’re making sure we follow the latest advice from the government.
-However, we’re hoping to reintroduce these as and when we can.
+A. We’re hoping to reintroduce these as and when we can.

 Q. What are you doing about social distancing on your services?

-A. Customers are asked to sit apart where possible, but in line with government guidelines in England and Wales - we're now able to safely offer more seats to our customers.
+A. Customers are asked to sit apart where possible, but in line with government guidelines we're now able to safely offer more seats to our customers.
 This means that you may now be sat next to someone for your journey.
-This may include passengers travelling to or from Scotland being sat next to someone between stops in England and Wales.
 Customers will still be asked to keep their distance where possible in the queue at the stop/station and customers with reserved seating* will be asked to board at the front of the coach.
 Anyone with non-reserved seating will be allocated a seat when boarding and will get on at the middle of the coach.

 Q. Should I wear a face covering?